blukatdevelopment/FPS_Framework/Planning/README.md

 - Static method to figure out if in singleplayer adventure mode
 - Add the button when this is true

 ## Load option in adventure menu
-- Add the button to lead to the load menu
+- DONE Add the button to lead to the load menu

 ## Load menu
-- Context-sensitive back button
+- DONE Context-sensitive back button
-- Check saves directory and list .adventure files in scrolling list
+- DONE Check saves directory and list .adventure files in scrolling list
-- Add load button that starts game using selected file
+- DONE Add load button that starts game using selected file

 ## Select adventure name in adventure menu
 - DONE Add text field